-Fun Fact: Some of the hodgepodge of components were held together by mortar with a unique ingredient: goat’s milk.
+Fun Fact: Some of the hodgepodges of components were held together by mortar with a unique ingredient: goat’s milk.

 While waiting for the day when she could open the forbidden trapdoor, Mary Lou discovered plenty of other surprises left by Mr. Gulley.
-On one occasion, she removed a loose stone in the wall and hundreds of coins poured out.
-In other hidden spots she found necklaces, cash, gold nuggets, gems and personal notes from her father.
+On one occasion, she removed a loose stone from the wall and hundreds of coins poured out.
+In other hidden spots, she found necklaces, cash, gold nuggets, gems, and personal notes from her father.

 Mrs. Gulley contacted Life magazine and told editors about the family’s castle, with its mysterious trapdoor in the Purgatory room.
 A crew was sent to interview them and document the opening of the trapdoor on the appointed day.
 Everyone involved wondered what might be inside.
 Treasure?
 A secret chamber?
 A corpse?